 For the complete information regarding Zika symptoms, diagnosis and treatment, see here from the CDC.

 According to the WHO, there are reported potential neurological and auto-immune complications associated with Zika virus disease.
 Recently, local health authorities in Brazil, have reported an increase in Guillain-Barré syndrome which coincided with Zika infections in the general public, as well as an increase in babies born with microcephaly.
 More investigation is needed to better understand the relationship between these conditions and the Zika.

 For more information about Zika and pregnancy, the CDC has more information here.

 What should I do if I suspect that I have Zika?

 If you start experiencing symptoms of Zika, it’s important to seek immediate medical attention, especially if you are pregnant.

 Following the NPMA provided prevention tips can help protect your home and family from biting mosquito populations, additionally, it is important to follow updates from the CDC and WHO regarding transmission to limit your risk.
 If you are traveling, check for travel advisories declared by the CDC.

 Hiring a professional pest prevention company to help eliminate them around your home.
-Contact Massey Services to come out for a free inspection and how we can customize a program for you and your needs.

 The CDC provides additional advice on protecting yourself and your family from mosquitoes and the diseases they spread.